lud/nvir/README.md

 _around_ the application, and so the application should be able to use those variables from anywhere with `System.fetch_env/1` or `Nvir.env!/2`.

+Nvir will patch the system environment locally in development and test environments.
+From there, your config will be executed just the same in production and locally, which makes configuration simpler to reason about and easier to debug.

-Nvir will _always_ patch the system environment.
-The development environment and production environment will use the same code paths.
-This also works well with libraries that expect some environment variables to be defined.
+This also works well with libraries that expect some environment variables to be defined instead of using the config system.